“We now realize we are not the center of the universe, and that is a fascinating and yet scary thing.” Casper Jetson (1822)

 Types of Science Fiction

-- Travelers – Through time, space, different worlds, the human mind, etc. These travellers are always on a quest for some type of knowledge or power, and usually discover more about themselves (than the worlds they visit) in the process.
-Example: Guardians of the Galaxy (2014)
+- Travelers – Through time, space, different worlds, the human mind, etc. These travelers are always on a quest for some type of knowledge, power, or change-agent, and they usually discover more about themselves in the process (than the worlds they visit) .
+Examples: Midnight Sky (2020), Star Trek (franchise), Back the the Future (franchise), Interstellar(2014), ( Guardians of the Galaxy (2014)

 - Invaders – These invaders don’t have to be aliens from outer space.
 They can be other humans, creatures, or diseases.
 Invaders may be searching for resources or retribution.
 Other times the invaders take on the protagonists as a result of an invitation to visit.
 Many times a working-class citizen (or everyday Joe or Jane) saves the day, not a brilliant scientist or world leader.
-Example: Signs (2002)
+Examples:A Quiet Place (2018), War of the Worlds (2005), Signs (2002),

-- Unchecked Scientific Inquiry – when technology runs amok or scientific exploration isn’t balanced with the impact on the human condition, madness and mayhem will happen.
+- Unchecked Scientific Inquiry – when technology runs amok or scientific exploration isn’t balanced with the impact on the human condition; madness and mayhem will happen.
 These films explore the ramifications of self-destructive behavior caused by a fixation of scientific discovery.
-Example: Jurassic Park (1993)
+Examples: Jurassic Park (1993), Planet of the Apes (franchise), Terminator (franchis)

-- Sub-Sub Genre: Disaster films – check out the other reading in Chapter 7 to explore this topic.
+- Sub-Sub Genre: Disaster films – check out the other reading in this module to explore this topic.

-- Sub-Sub Genre II – Fantasy Films – These films typically involve magic, some type of supernatural events (or magic), or fantasy worlds.
+- Sub-Sub Genre II – Fantasy Films – These films typically involve magic, some type of supernatural events, or amazingly strange worlds buried within our imaginations.
 This genre is unique, but can also overlap with the horror and science fiction genres.
 Peter Jackson has conquered the world of fantasy with his Lord of the Rings & Hobbit film franchise.

 AMC. (n.d.).
 Science Fiction Films.
 Retrieved from http://www.filmsite.org/sci-fifilms.html